 There are plenty of ways to celebrate Easter 2021 in the Greater Seattle area, whether you’re looking for a four-course meal, a quiet and easy dinner to make at home, or just a pick-me-up treat to get you in the spirit of things.

 This year, restaurants and eateries across the region have come up with some innovative and tasty ways to celebrate Easter despite limited restaurant capacity.
-From brunch kits to takeout to outdoor dining, here are some options for where you can get Easter meals and treats:
+From brunch kits to takeout to outdoor dining, here are some options for where you can get Easter meals and treats in Seattle:

 Founded by chef Eric Rivera, Addo in Ballard is an incubator and restaurant that features food and drink from a variety of up and coming chefs.